-Brooks, Chapter 13 - Limerence, "The Urge to Merge"

-Carucci and Epperson, Perruci, Penney

-Deresiewicz, William, "Solitude and Leadership"

-Gardner, pp. 157-199

-Hames, Chapter Thirteen: "Cracking the Code"

-Jackson and Parry, pp. 134-151

-Ladkin, Chapter Nine: "What has it meant to rethink leadership?"
+Deresiewicz, William, "Solitude and Leadership" Gardner, pp. 157-199 Jackson and Parry, pp. 134-151 Kahneman, Conclusions Ladkin, Chapter Nine: "What has it meant to rethink leadership?"
 Luke, Chapter Eight: "Facilitating Productive Working Groups" (excerpt)

 ACADEMIC POLICES AND INFORMATION

 You are expected to respect the learning process and integrity is expected of everyone in all academic work.
 You are expected to acknowledge the contributions of others in both discussions and writings.
 Please feel free to contact me, by phone or email, to discuss the class, your personal performance, or the conduct of others.